 1881 – August

 Sadie Marcus meets Wyatt Earp.
 They become ‘friends’.
 The rift between Behan and Wyatt Earp grows in intensity.
 Wyatt does not allow his long relationship with his common law wife Mattie Blaylock to come between him and his new love, the beautiful Sadie Marcus.
 In the meantime, ‘The Cowboys’ are busy with their rustling operations.
-‘Old Man’ Clanton and some others are killed by Mexican soldiers seeking revenge for the theft of Mexican cattle and the death of many Mexicans in the running gun battle that ensued.
+‘Old Man’ Clanton and some others are killed by Mexican soldiers seeking revenge for theft of Mexican cattle and the death of many Mexicans in the running gun battle that ensued.

 1881 - September